This show is with a personal friend of mine who I think has the best name ever for a brain and learning expert—Jim Kwik.

 Success breeds success.

-If anyone watching this is stressed that there’s too much to learn and not enough time, it’s because it’s not your fault.
+If anyone watching this is stressed that there’s too much to learn and not enough time, it’s not your fault.

 We all grew up with a twentieth century education, which prepared us for a twentieth century world.
 It was an assembly line education, to work on an assembly line, cookie cutter, one size fits all.
 The world we live in right now is electric cars and spaceships that are going to Mars.